oceanobservatories/ooi-tools/playback/README.md

 ```

 ### Machine to Machine Interface
-The following class will assist in making M2M requests:
+The following class provides convenience methods for utilizing the M2M interface:

 ```python
 class MachineToMachine(object):